adamhassan135/MICB475/README.md

 ### Stuff We did
-September 26, 2023

-Adam started the github lab notebook
-Adam combined datasets
-Adam tried to iron out a research proposal

-October 3rd, 2023
-Josh moved everything over from google docs to github and burned the google doc

 ### Team Meeting 2 Conclusions
   a.
 Chad told us to google how to make our manifest file/ask Evelyn
   b.
 Trush will process the datasets once Adam puts them into qiime

+#### Stuff We did

+# September 26, 2023

+Adam started the github lab notebook
+Adam combined datasets
+Adam tried to iron out a research proposal

+# October 3rd, 2023

+Josh moved everything over from google docs to github and burned the google doc

-Project 1
+####Project 1